PhilMayer/Bank-of-America-demo-loan-app/README.md

 This demo shows how the Box API can be leveraged to upload documents to Box via a third-party page like Bank of America.
-The demo can be viewed at [phillipmayer.com/Bank-of-America-demo-loan-app](http://phillipmayer.com/Bank-of-America-demo-loan-app).